rohankant/Intelligent-Vehicle-Damage-Assessment-and-Cost-Estimation/README.md

     * *css*: Contains all CSS files needed to style the application.
     * *js*: Contains the javascript files necessary to run this application (mainly for uploading of image by user).
 3. *templates folder*: Contains all HTML files needed by the application.
-4. *models*: Contains the models that our team trained, used by our application to detect vehicle damages from an image.
+4. *models*: Contains Models (In this demo the models exceed Github limit hence arent present in the code)